opensensor/rpi5-resources/README.md

 Now shut down your Raspberry Pi 5 and remove the SD card.
 Install the NVMe SSD in the Pimoroni NVMe Duo baseplate and connect the PCIe cable to the Raspberry Pi 5.
 Power on the Raspberry Pi 5 and you should boot into the Ubuntu 24.04 installer.

+**Note:**  There is a sporadic bug affecting the Ubuntu installer for the Raspberry Pi 5.
+If the media installation fails, and kicks you to a login prompt that has no valid username/pw, then you will need to try again.
+This is a known issue and is being worked on by the Ubuntu team.
+If you encounter this issue, completely power off and unplug the device; disconnect the PCIe ribbon cable from the pi and reconnect power.
+It should now boot from the sdcard; change the boot order back to sdcard in raspi-config, then power off and reconnect the PCIe cable.
+It may take a few tries to get a successful installation.
+It took me three tries on my first Raspberry Pi 5 and at the time of writing it took two tries on this second board.

+Once you are able to successfully boot Ubuntu 24.04 from the NVMe SSD, you can proceed with additional software installations to support your efforts.

+# Hailo 8L Installation

+The Hailo 8L is a PCIe card that provides a powerful AI accelerator for your Raspberry Pi 5.
+The Hailo 8L is a PCIe Gen 2 x1 card that is compatible with the Raspberry Pi 5.
+While official Haiol 8L support targets Raspberry Pi OS, it is possible to install and utilize the Hailo 8L on Ubuntu 24.04 as well.